AjayLiu/ajayliu.com/README.md

    ```
 Then head over to localhost:8888

+### Publishing
+1. Publish the site on Netlify using continuous git integration.
+2. Enter the same environment variables in Netlify, same as your `.env`

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->